 Catalog Description

-Description: Introduction to CAD/CAM using Fusion 360.
-Covers practical on-the-job skills needed for precision machining.
-Students will learn skills needed to read and understand detailed drawings, create a process plan for machining parts, create 3D CAD files from 2D drawings, create 2D drawings from 3D models, plan and create CNC toolpaths and export G-code for manufacturing. (not transferable)
+Description: Introduction to Computer Aided Design (CAD) parametric modeling and Computer Aided Manufacturing (CAM) using CAD/CAM software.
+Covers practical on-the-job parametric modeling skills needed for precision machining.
+Students will learn skills needed to read and understand detailed drawings, create 3D CAD model files, develop a process plan for machining parts, and create CNC tool paths for manufacturing processes. (not transferable)

 Course Student Learning Outcomes